 The minimum percentages a healthy adult Burmese cat needs in her diet are 26 percent protein and 9 percent fat.
 Many people prefer to feed a higher percentage of protein.

-Our Best Rated Choices Cat Food for Burmese Cats
+The Top 5 Best Cat Food for Burmese Reviewed

 Commercial cat food is the best way to go if you want to avoid food poisoning caused due to raw meat.